dongyongzhou/document/skill/professional/git.md

     $ git fetch [remote-name]

-If you clone a repository, the command automatically adds that remote repository under the name origin.
-So, git fetch origin fetches any new work that has been pushed to that server since you cloned (or last fetched from) it.
+It fetches any new work that has been pushed to that server since you cloned (or last fetched from) it.
 It’s important to note that the fetch command pulls the data to your local repository — it doesn’t automatically merge it with any of your work or modify what you’re currently working on.
 You have to merge it manually into your work when you’re ready.

-git pull??
-If you have a branch set up to track a remote branch (see the next section and Chapter 3 for more information), you can use the git pull command to automatically fetch and then merge a remote branch into your current branch.
-This may be an easier or more comfortable workflow for you.
+    $ git pull [remote-name] [branch-name]

-Running git pull generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on.
+It fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on.

 ####3.10.4 Pushing to Your Remotes